kptdev/kpt/docs/pkg/README.md

 `pkg` manages Resource configuration packages.

 Packages are collections of Resource configuration stored in git repositories.
-They may be either the entire repo, or only a subdirectory of the repo.
+They may be an entire repo, or a subdirectory within a repo.

-**Any git repository containing Resource configuration may be used as a package**, no additional structure or formatting is necessary for kpt to be able to fetch or pull updates from the package.
+**Any git repository containing Resource configuration may be used as a package**, no additional structure or formatting is necessary.

-Packages may be customized using various techniques such as [setters] and [functions].
+Fetched packages may be customized using various techniques such as [setters] and [functions].
-Packages may be applied to a cluster using [apply].
+Fetched packages may be applied to a cluster using [apply].

-A typical package workflow:
+Example package workflow:

 1. `kpt pkg get` to get a package
 2. `kpt config set`, `kpt config run` or `vi` to modify configuration
 3. `git add && git commit` to save package
 4. `kpt http apply` to a cluster
 5. `kpt pkg update` to pull in new changes
+6. `kpt http apply` to apply the upstream changes

-A collection of packages to fetch and update may be specified declaratively using `kpt sync`.
+A collection of packages to fetch and update may also be specified declaratively using `kpt sync`.

 ### Primary Commands